 Application Type: Remote Employee

-I submitted my application on Friday, 4 September 2020 and received an email confirming they received my application and a decision would be made within 10 days.
+I submitted my application on Friday, September 4th, 2020, and received an email confirming that they received my application and that a decision would be made within 10 days.

 - More detailed information on financial income.